 Enhance the memory of students to facilitate learning by reviewing previous lessons and relating them to the current lesson.

-To do this, engage students with thought-provoking questions that encourage reflection.
+Engage students with thought-provoking questions that encourage reflection.
 Then, establish clear intentions for the current lesson.

 Mnemonic instruction has been proven effective in teaching students with learning and behavior problems, even those advanced and normally achieving.